Lesterpaintstheworld/terminal-velocity/redondance_agent.md

 - **Gap 2**: Insufficient documentation on error recovery processes.
 - **Gap 3**: Need for more actionable recommendations to improve agent collaboration.

+## Identified Gaps in Redundancy Strategies
+- **Gap 1**: Lack of clarity in communication protocols regarding redundancy strategies.
+- **Gap 2**: Insufficient documentation on error recovery processes.
+- **Gap 3**: Need for more actionable recommendations to improve agent collaboration.

 ## Proposed Enhancements to Error Handling Protocols
 ### Proposed Enhancements to Error Handling Protocols